tengyifei/website/posts/kolibri-quadcopter-project-update.markdown

 published: 2014-09-23T16:33:57Z
 categories: Computer Science,Embedded Systems,Quadcopter
 tags: soldering
+featured: true
+intro: My quadcopter project has been progressing steadily.
+The assembly of airframe is almost complete.
+My quad now boasts a 6000mAh 3S battery, 4-in-1 ESC, and full carbon fiber fuselage and propeller.
+Go ahead and check out the photos.
 ---

 It has been quite a while since my last article.
 I am now studying at University of Illinois at Urbana-Champaign, meeting amazing people everyday.
 This does not mean however that I will not dedicate my time to this blog.
 The readers (i.e. you guys) are my best support.